 About this course

-While the world has been moving increasingly towards greater inter-connectivity through trade, infrastructure, communications, and migration, criticism of ‘globalisation’ has been growing ever louder.
-This wide-ranging course explores the process of globalisation, its macroeconomic implications, and the role of international organisations such as the United Nations.
-You will examine some of the responses to globalisation, from populist political movements like Brexit and Trumpism to diverse transnational social movements such as Black Lives Matter and the Arab Spring of 2011.
-In so doing, the programme will engage with ethical and theoretical constructs to help us to understand better the thinking behind the differing dynamics we are examining.
-This course is perfect for students seeking to understand some of the most significant political phenomena of our time.
+In this wide-ranging course you will examine 'globalisation', exploring its origins and development, its features and criticisms, and its current manifestation as a world 'system' incorporating international commerce, NGOs, and the United Nations; you will look at some of the responses to globalisation, from populist political movements like Brexit and Trumpism to diverse transnational social movements such as Black Lives Matter and the Arab Spring of 2011; and you will investigate the development of identity consciousness in politics, from religious or ethnic nationalism to the politics of sexual identity.
+At this time of radical questioning of the premises and aims of 'globalisation', this course will engage with ethical and theoretical constructs to help us understand better the different dynamics we are examining.
+It is the perfect course for students seeking to understand some of the most significant political phenomena of our time.

 Learning outcomes

-- Develop knowledge and understanding of the economic processes and impacts of globalisation.
+• Develop knowledge and understanding of the economic processes and impacts of globalisation.

-- Develop understanding of populist political movements around the world, and develop country-specific knowledge of select populist parties or movements.
+• Develop understanding of populist political movements around the world, and develop country-specific knowledge of select populist parties or movements.

-- Be able to critically assess contemporary philosophical and political engagements with the concept of personal identity.
+• Be able to assess critically contemporary philosophical and political engagements with the concept of personal identity.

 Who is this course suitable for?